jackcmay/sandbox_rust_rebuilds/README.md

 ```

 To get rid of the rebuild problem you can:

+* Specify the same dependencies in both Cargo.toml files

 * Comment out the `request` dependency in the root Cargo.toml